CodingItWrong/codingitwrong.com/_posts/2018-08-16-modern-ember.md

 $ ember g service posts
 ```

-This creates a `src/services` folder with the following files:
+This creates the following files:

-- `posts-test.js` - a test for the service
+- `app/services/posts.js` - the service class
-- `posts.js` - the service class
+- a test file

 Add a `getAll()` method to the service that implements loading the data: